 - Crazy Egg: This tool uses heatmap technology to give a visual picture of what visitors are doing on a site’s pages; it shows where visitors move their mice on the page and where they click.

 You no longer need to be “flying blind” when it comes to the impact of your marketing activities and investments.
-Online data collection, reporting, and analysis is readily available to businesses of all sizes, and must be part of your day-to-day activities to ensure your marketing investments are driving revenue growth.
+Online data collection, reporting, and analysis are readily available to businesses of all sizes and must be part of your day-to-day activities to ensure your marketing investments are driving revenue growth.

 In our next blog in this series, we will outline the 3 steps for developing an analytics strategy.

 Core Online Marketing provides the experience and skillsets small and mid-sized businesses need to be successful online.
 We do so through a strategic approach that drives results.

 Are you doing everything that you can to be successful online?
 Download our free self-audit to find out, it only takes fifteen minutes to complete!